ContractAutomataProject/CATLib_GraphLogicA/README.md

 For reproducing the experiments  described in our paper submitted to STTT Special Issue of ISOLA2022 follow the instructions below.

 For reproducing the whole toolchain the file `CATLogica.py` is used.
+OpenJDK11 or a compatible version is required, python>3 is also required.
 It suffices to clone the repository and run the command:

 `python3.X ./CATLogicA.py -experiment N -specification filename.imgql -imagePath originalImage.png`